 Verdict: Bosch

-I hate emptying vacuum dustbins as it’s gross and there are dust bunnies everywhere.
-So, whichever vacuum made this unsavoury task easier was gonna get major props.
+I hate emptying vacuum dustbins as it’s gross, and there are dust bunnies everywhere.
+So, whichever vacuum made this unsavoury task easier would get major props.
 For Bosch, I had to remove the other vacuum parts and twist the bin cap to empty it.
-For my Dyson, I simply had to lift a lever which empties the trash out downward.
+For my Dyson, I simply had to lift a lever that empties the trash out downward.

 Verdict: Dyson

-As a value-conscious Singaporean, I love feeling that I’ve got bang for my buck when it comes to purchasing big-ticket items.
+As a value-conscious Singaporean, I love feeling that I’ve got bang for my buck when purchasing big-ticket items.
 Enter attachments, which are like the icing on the cake for vacuums.
-The Bosch Unlimited came with a combination nozzle, a crevice nozzle as well as a roller cleaner, alongside the charger and battery packs.
+The Bosch Unlimited came with a combination nozzle, a crevice nozzle, as well as a roller cleaner, alongside the charger and battery packs.

 Verdict: Dyson